 Resident and nonresident hunting licenses enable a holder to hunt game birds and mammals during any appropriate season without the purchase of additional stamps, unless the holder is hunting migratory game birds, wild waterfowl, sika deer, or any deer during bow and arrow season or muzzle loader season (in which cases specified stamps are required).
 The purchase of a resident or nonresident hunting license does not authorize the purchaser to hunt furbearers or black bears.
 Each hunting license is valid from the date of issuance through July 31 the following year.
-The annual fee for a resident hunting license is \$35, while the annual fee for a nonresident hunting license is \$160.14
+The annual fee for a resident hunting license is \$35, while the annual fee for a nonresident hunting license is \$160.
+A nonresident who attends a college or university in the State may obtain a resident hunting license if the nonresident provides DNR with proof of enrollment.